tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

 This document proposes and explores the idea of going one step further, moving all of the domain and schedule information into the "schedule tree".
-In this form, we would have a representation where all statements inside of a given for-loop are known to have the same domain, which is maintained by the loop.
-In the simplified form, we also have an "if" statement that takes an affine condition.
+In this form, we would have a representation where all instructions inside of a given for-loop are known to have the same domain, which is maintained by the loop.
+In the simplified form, we also have an "if" instruction that takes an affine condition.

 Our simple example above would be represented as: